ozyurtf/cpu-scheduler/README.md

 **Race Condition**: When two or more processes read from the same resource and also write into the same resource at the same time, the final result depends on the running time of these processes.
 And we call this condition as **race condition** since the processes are kind of racing with each other to do their tasks.

 ## Intra-Process Communication

-We have mentioned about the processes and inter-process communication.
+We have mentioned about the processes as well as the inter-process communication.
 One thing to note is that in processes, there might be multiple smaller units of execution and we call these units **threads**.
-In a process, if there are multiple threads, these threads work together and share the same resources.
+In a process, if there are multiple threads, these threads work together and share the same address space and other resources.
 Therefore, there should be some kind of communication between them as well.

-And the three key points that we emphasized in inter-process communications and that need attention are valid in here as well:
+And the three key points that need attention and that we emphasized in inter-process communications are valid in here as well:

 1) The way these threads pass information to each others.
 2) Ensuring that two threads don't interfere with each other.
 3) Ordering the threads properly if there is a dependency.

-Until now we have talked about scenarios in which multiple entities access/share/modify the shared resources simultaneously.
+Until now we have talked about scenarios in which multiple processes/threads access/modify the shared resources simultaneously.
 This situation may (and will) end up with many problems if it is not handled properly.

-And the **Read-Modify-Write Cycles** is a concept that are useful to explain before going through different solutions for preventing these problems.
+And the **Read-Modify-Write Cycles** is a concept that are useful to introduce before going through different solutions for preventing these problems.

 ## Read-Modify-Write Cycles

 When multiple processes or threads are accessing/sharing/modifying the shared data, a specific sequence of operations must be performed in order to ensure data consistency and integrity.
 This sequence of operations is what we call **Read-Modify-Write Cycle**.
-The goal is for the code to reach consistent/same view of the data.
+The overall goal is for the code to reach consistent/same view of the data.

 **Read**: Reading the current value of a memory location from the memory is called **read**.
 **Modify**: Some operation is performed on the value that was read from a memory location and this is called **modify**.